akshanshgandhi/Multicalss-TB/README.md

 The dataset consists of 12510 grayscale images of resolution 224*224 of MODDS culture of Tuberculosis.
 Out of these, 4849 images were positive and 7661 were negative.
 The base model was a hypertuned VGG16 convolutional neural network architecture on binary classification with an accuracy of 92 +- 0.35%.
 Thus, there is a tendency of failure of detection on 8% of cases which puts a constraint on it's practical application.

-The propsed model uses an integrated approch of unsupervised learning by clustering the positive and negative images into an optimal number of clusters by extracting the features out of images using weights of a pretrained VGG16 network on CIFAR10 dataset.
+The propsed model uses an integrated approch of unsupervised learning by clustering the positive and negative images into an optimal number of clusters by extracting the features out of images using weights of a pretrained VGG16 network on ImageNet dataset.
 Each cluster thus reprsenting a new class.
 The optimal number of clusters were evaluated using elbow diagram and K-means clustering algorithm.

 To run the code, the following python files need to be run in order:
 1. data_seperation.py